phudyka/Exam_02/README.md

   *****Because Exam02 can be hard with you, I've made this repo with all the answers (there are also potential mistakes)*****

-  Some advices ont this repo and the Exam02:
+  # Some notes ont this repo and the Exam02:

  - The goal was to make it as easy to remember and as short as possible (Without being hard to understand).
  - Some explanations for Level_02 bits functions's are in .c files.